ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

      - `from`: A valid blockchain address.
      - `to`: A valid blockchain address.
      - `gas`: A positive integer representing gas.
-     - `gasPrice`: A positive number representing gas price.
+     - `gasPrice`: A non-negative integer representing gas price.
      - `value`: A non-negative numeric value.
      - `input`: A valid hexadecimal string.
    - `transactionPriority`: One of the priority levels defined by the L2.